Overview

 |

-Named Mode
+Option 2 — Named Mode

-There are two sets of permissions to assign when using 'Named Mode', which are 'who' and 'what' permissions.
+There are two sets of permissions to assign when using 'Named Mode', which are who and what permissions.
 For example:

 who permissions